hydal/policies/privacy-policy.md

 ### 14. Contact Us.

-If You have any questions about this Privacy Policy, please contact via our [Contact Form](https://hydal.xyz) or at:
+If You have any questions about this Privacy Policy, please contact via our [Contact Form](https://hydal.xyz/contact) or at:

-Hydal Ltd
+Hydal, Ltd
+1 Northumberland Buildings
+Bath, England
+BA1 2JB

 Sensitive Information.
 Because email communications are not always secure, please do not include credit card or other sensitive Data (such as racial or ethnic origin, political opinions, religion, health, or the like)